 What Users Think About Gusto

-Best HR Software for HR Compliance: BambooHR
+BambooHR: Best HR Software for Compliance-focused HR Professionals

 BambooHR offers integrations with time clocks, org charts, payroll, scheduling, benefits, 401(k) vendors, and employee praise apps.
-So even though you’ll have to add those on, you can get BambooHR to behave like an all-in-one HR software program.
-In comparison, Paycor and OneMint, for example, have those features baked in.
+In comparison, Paycor, Zenefits, and ONEMINT have those features baked into their HR software.

 BambooHR Customer Support